 In light of my work with social media and my history with ROX, you are now fully prepared to enjoy the following prank:

 I’m also a photographer of sorts.
 I have published over 10,000 photos on Flickr.
 (Check out my photostream, or just a few of my favorites.)
-Lately I’ve been exhibiting in group shows hosted by Skewer Gallery at Kebab (New Orleans).
+In 2016 and 2017 I exhibited regularly in group shows hosted by Skewer Gallery at Kebab (New Orleans).
 Art critic Benjamin Morris calls my work “refreshing.”

 I’m honored to have some of my work featured by the Spiritual Naturalist Society.